Mobile phone jammers are illegal devices

 Mobile phone jammers in prisons

-There is a risk that using a mobile phone jammer in a prison will interfere with surrounding public mobile phone networks.
+However, there is a risk that using a mobile phone jammer in a prison will interfere with surrounding public mobile phone networks.

-Use of jammers at Lithgow Correctional Centre
+Use of jammers by CSNSW

 CSNSW has an exemption to operate mobile phone jammers at Lithgow and Goulburn correctional centres – the Radiocommunications (Exemption – Corrective Services NSW) Determination 2021.